Dealing With Depression

 And because most of my classmates were too bright to defeat academically, I resorted to cheating during some tests when we were in Form 1.
 This is what I would do: If, for instance, we were having a Biology test, I would put an atlas on my desk and the teacher distributing test papers would think there was nothing wrong with me placing a Biology test paper on an atlas as the two are unrelated.
 Then during the test, I would put my answer sheet in between two pages in the atlas and raise one end of the atlas in such a way that the teacher supervising us would think I was doing so to prevent my deskmate from having a peek at my answers.
 But guess what!
 In between some pages in the atlas were bits of paper in which I had written Biology notes for referring to during the test.

-So when we broke for one half-term holiday that year 2002, I went and found out the meanings in a dictionary of all the vocabularies in the passages we hadn't yet read in textbook.
+So when we broke for one half-term holiday that year 2002, I picked a dictionary and found out the meanings of all the vocabularies in the passages we hadn't yet read in the English textbook.
 I wrote the meanings in small bits of papers which I glued next to the relevant passages.
 But guess what again!
 When we reported back to school after that half-term holiday, Mrs. Moore never asked us again to write down the meanings of vocabularies in passages in Integrated English.
 And I have always suspected she refrained from doing so after observing what I had done.

 As bright as my high school classmates were, I always felt our class had only one true genius.
 That was George Yuka.

 Unlike other top students in my class who excelled by virtue of consistent hard work, Yuka aced his exams out of natural brilliance.
 His main weakness was slovenliness.
-I have often thought that had he combined his natural brilliance with disciplined study habits, he would have been an academic whizz-kid.
+If he had combined his natural brilliance with disciplined study habits, he would have been an academic whizz-kid.

 Once when we were sitting for a Mathematics end-of-year exam in Form 1, Fr.
 Joseph Carriere came into our class and angrily accused Yuka of cheating.
 He really disturbed him.
 And probably as a result of that disturbance, Yuka only managed to score a 63% in the Mathematics paper.
 Had he scored at least an 80% in the paper as other top students were scoring, he would have topped that end-of-year exams - or so I reckoned.